 Our flagship sativa Huron Haze, is just months from first release.
 We have spent the past several years resurrecting a strain that has skunk origins from 1990 and is bred for the Canadian environment.
 All parental lineage was climatized in the fertile farmland of Huron County bordering Lake Huron, hence its name.
-This nearly pure sativa finishes flowering in late September and contains no Haze despite its name, which is more a moniker of the cool and often damp climate it was created for.
+This nearly pure sativa finishes flowering in late September and contains no Haze, despite its name, which is more a moniker of the cool and often damp climate it was created for.
 A medium to large plant that thrives in cooler climates, adverse conditions and finishes late September.

-There are actually no Haze genetics in this sativa and on a rare instance the skunk phenotype shows itself.
+On a rare instance the skunk phenotype shows itself.

 Lineage: (Skunk1 x Nepalese Highland) X (Nepalese Highland x Oaxacan)

 Flowering outdoors: Begins late July, ends late September